134 Morgan Street, Fife Lake, MI 49633 231-879-4009

 - Fife Lake Township

-Station 6 has active mutual aid agreements with all surrounding townships.
+Station 6 is in the process of getting mutual aid agreements with all surrounding townships.

 Station 6 is a paid-on-call fire department.
-Active members have the following credentials: Firefighter I & II, Vehicle Extrication & Advanced Stabilization, Emergency Driving, Emergency Medical Responder.
+Active members have the following credentials: Firefighter I & II, Vehicle Extrication & Advanced Stabilization, Emergency Driving, Emergency Medical Responder, Hazmat Awareness Operations.

 Calls for service are received from Grand Traverse County Central Dispatch using CAD dispatching to 800 MHz two-way radios or pagers carried by the members.

-- Engine 6: 2011 Spencer/Spartan custom rescue engine ~ Used for fire suppression, vehicle extrication, medical emergency responses, hazard responses (trees in the roadway, power lines down, etc.)
+- Engine 6: 2018 Freightliner/Spartan rescue engine ~ Used for fire suppression, vehicle extrication, hazard responses (trees in the roadway, power lines down, etc.)

 - Brush 6: 2006 Chevrolet 4 X 4 1-ton pickup ~ Used for wildfire suppression and responding to hazards (trees in the roadway, power lines down, etc.)

-- Tanker 6: 2001 Chevrolet water tanker ~ Used to haul water to rural areas for fire suppression
+- Tender 6: 2001 Chevrolet water tanker ~ Used to haul water to rural areas for fire suppression

 - Kabota 6: Used for search & rescue, forest fire operations, and emergencies on ORV/off-road trails that emergency vehicles cannot access.